-All regularly enrolled students at SDSM&T are eligible for active membership in the Student Association, upon registration and payment of the required activity fees.
+All regularly enrolled students at School of Mines are eligible for active membership in the Student Association upon registration and payment of the required activity fees.
 The purpose of the Student Association is to administer and coordinate student activities; to provide a means for representing student ideas and opinions to faculty, administration, and the community; and to improve and clarify academic, cultural, recreational, and social aspects of the academic community.
 The student senate conducts the affairs of the Student Association.

 Elections for Class Representatives and Senators occur in spring semester, with the exception of the Freshman class, which occurs in the fall semester.
-The Residence Hall Association and President of the Student Body appoint additional Representatives.
+The President of the Student Body appoints additional Representatives.